Margherita Guarducci

-Background
+Career

-She was one of the top archaeologists of the Italian Archaeological Mission at Crete sponsored since 1910 by the Italian Archaeological School of Athens and in this capacity, she published the work of Halbherr, her teacher – the Inscriptiones Creticae, which included inscriptions in Greek and Latin on the island of Crete.
+Guarducci received her diploma in Bologna in 1924.
+She attended the National School of Archeology in Rome starting in 1927 onwards, then relocated to Athens.
+She was one of the first Italian women scholars to practice archaeology in Greece.
+While there, she was appointed director of the Scuola Alessandro Della Seta and headed up excavations on the island of Crete.
+Guarducci was one of the top archaeologists of the Italian Archaeological Mission at Crete, sponsored by the Italian Archaeological School of Athens.
+In this capacity, she published the work of her advisor Halbherr – the Inscriptiones Creticae, which included inscriptions in Greek and Latin on the island of Crete.
 She also worked on excavating artifacts related to the Gortyn code and is most noted for her publications regarding that inscription.

-She obtained the designation of "docent" for the teaching of Epigraphy and Ancient Greek at the University of Rome "La Sapienza", holding that position until 1973.
-She continued to teach at the National School of Archeology of Rome, where she was also director, until 1978.
-While teaching Greek epigraphy she wrote four volumes on the subject and a compendium covering it from its origins to the late Roman Empire.
-At the end of her academic career, she was named Professor Emerita at the University La Sapienza.
+In 1931, Guarducci was appointed chair of Ancient Greek epigraphy at the University of Rome "La Sapienza", serving in this capacity until 1950.
+Beginning in 1956, Guarducci was affiliated with the Accademia Nazionale dei Lincei, and appointed as a member of the Pontificia Accademia Romana di Archeologia in 1969.

-Since 1956 she was affiliated with the Accademia Nazionale dei Lincei, and appointed as a member of the Pontificia Accademia Romana di Archeologia in 1969.
+Later, Guarducci returned to La Sapienza as a docent, where she taught Epigraphy and Ancient Greek until 1973.
+She was appointed director of the National School of Archeology in Rome, remaining in that role until 1978.
+While teaching Greek epigraphy, Guarducci wrote four volumes and a compendium on the subject, spanning its origins until the late Roman Empire.
+At the end of her academic career, she was named Professor Emerita at La Sapienza.

-Guarducci received two honorary degrees from the Università Cattolica di Milano and the University of Rennes.
+During her career, Guarducci received two honorary degrees from the Università Cattolica di Milano and the University of Rennes.
 Her works are now published by Istituto Poligrafico e Zecca dello Stato.